Count Down to GDPR

 “Personal data” is defined as “any information relating to an identified or identifiable natural person”

 The supply of and need for data is greater than ever before.
 This abundance of information, combined with technological advances, means that data laws necessarily have to become more stringent to protect individuals and promote confidence in how data is being used by businesses.
 Data regulation compliance is an integral part of this.
 Data management underpins Proceed’s approach to ensuring your SAP data is GDPR compliant, using SAP ILM and other SAP best practice tools to regulate your SAP personal data.
 Get in touch with Proceed to discuss how our experienced SAP data and document management experts can help your organisation navigate the transition to GDPR compliance.
-Or join one of our monthly webinars to find out more on how to put your GDPR strategy for SAP data into action.
+General Data Protection Regulations (GDPR) – SAP

 SAP ILM GDPR Tools